jsanderson695/Flashcard-Lab/README.md

 ## Lab 1

 ### App Description
-This app is a flashcard game that allows you to answer a simple question about one of our previous presidents.
+This app is a flashcard game that allows you to answer a simple question about one of our previous president's.
 ### App Walk-though
-`TODO://` Add the URL to your animated app walk-though `gif` in the image tag below.
-Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif)

 <img src="https://recordit.co/eIjfBxiSIi.gif" width=200><br>

 ## Required